List of Tennessee state symbols: State songs

+Rockin' Around the Christmas Tree by Brenda Lee, which was recorded in Nashville's Music Row at the Quonset Hut Studio, became the official holiday song of Tennessee in 2024.

 State poem

 A poem entitled "Oh Tennessee, My Tennessee" was designated the official state poem by the 88th General Assembly in 1973.
 The poem was written by U.S. Navy Admiral William P. Lawrence while in solitary confinement in a prisoner of war camp in North Vietnam.

 State folk dance

 In 1980 the General Assembly designated the square dance as the state's official state folk dance, which it described as "a uniquely attractive art form that remains a vibrant and entertaining part of Tennessee folklore."